×

 We asked people if they have access to good medical care in Ecuador.
 They wrote:

 "Your choice of the free hospital or higher cost facilities.
-Also qualify for the Social Security hospital here 100% coverage for $72 a month," remarked one in Cuenca.
+Also qualify for the Social Security hospital here 100% coverage for $72 a month," explained one expat living in Cuenca.

 About the Author